nutanix-japan/ocp-hci/ocp_scale_out_in/ocp_scale_out_in.rst

 .. _ocp_scale_out_in:

 -------------------------------------
-OCP: Day O and Day 1 Operations
+OCP: Day 0 and Day 1 Operations
 -------------------------------------

 In this section we will look at Typical Day 1 operations of your OCP cluster in terms of scaling out and scaling in VMs.